kevinktom/TomFlix/README.md

 * Uses event listeners to play, pause, and set the time of the video with "onMouseOver" and "onMouseLeave"
 * On click of the video will bring the user to the video player where the video will play
 * Videos scale on hover after 750 milliseconds
+* Video hover mutes the main video
+* CRUD functionality reflected in real time for MyList

 ### Event Handlers
 ```